 Nursing Home Abuse and Neglect: A Growing Epidemic

 Boca Raton nursing home abuse and neglect attorney Michael Brevda is representing one of the deceased residents and says “This is a particularly horrific story, but it only captures media attention because it is tied to Hurricane Irma.
 Tragically, I see incidents of nursing home abuse and neglect resulting in wrongful death almost daily.
 We need to shed more light on this growing epidemic in our country.”
 In a world where decency seems harder and harder to come by, it may not be a surprise that Michael Brevda’s comments are the sad truth for thousands of families each year whose lives have been torn apart by the abuse and neglect their loved ones have suffered.

 Chicago, Illinois-based Levin and Perconti is widely considered one of the first firms in the country to handle nursing home abuse and neglect cases and has spent over 25 years vigorously fighting for the rights of our most vulnerable citizens.
-Levin and Perconti Founding Partner Steven Levin is an expert in the elder law industry and has spoken to fellow attorneys, the elderly and their families across the country about nursing home abuse and neglect.
+Levin and Perconti Founding Partner Steven Levin is a pioneer in the elder law industry and as one of the first to take on nursing home abuse and neglect cases, has spoken to fellow attorneys, the elderly and families across the country about nursing home abuse and neglect.